Skip to content

 Searchable Fields

-The organization of your data within IdentityNow is called the data model, and understanding this data model can help you create the most effective search queries.
+The organization of the data in your tenant is called the data model, and understanding this data model can help you create the most effective search queries.

-IdentityNow's data model is represented in JSON.
+These data models are represented in JSON.
 You can find sample data models in the Search FAQs.
 All items in the JSON can be searched, and many of them are defined below.
 All field names are case sensitive.

 Searching Identity Data

 The first search category is identities.
-IdentityNow stores a variety of data about identities that you can search on using the data model.
+You can search on the data about identities using the data model.

 First-Level Fields for Identities

 The following table contains a list of first-level fields in identities.
 Below the first-level fields, the table contains a list of the second- and nested-level fields available for identities.
-Select one of those fields to review the data IdentityNow stores about that object.
+Select one of those fields to review the stored data about that object.

 Field Type Description Example